thoughtspot/tse-step-by-step/lesson-04-start-coding/README-04.md

 # Lesson 4 - Start Coding

 Now that we've got everything (hopefully) set up, it's time to dig into the code we'll be modifying.
-In this lesson well create a copy of the code so we can modify it, take a look at the files, and then start the web server to make sure everything is working fine.
+In this lesson we'll create a copy of the code, so we can modify it, take a look at the files, and then start the web server to make sure everything is working fine.

 ## Pre-Conditions